matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 ![](img/peter-assessing.jpg)

-The aim of these guidelines is to extend existing condition reporting practices to include time-based media works of art.
+The aim of these guidelines is to extend existing condition reporting practices to include media artworks.
 A condition report provides the baseline against which future examinations can be compared.
 For media-based works of art a report is divided into three sections – the media elements, the equipment and the overall installation.
 They are different from condition reports for more conventional works of art in that some of the components may be easily replaceable without loss.
 It is often not possible to know by looking at any component, its value or significance in relation to the identity of the work of art.

 <section id="guidelines" class="section scrollspy" markdown="1">
 ### Overview of Condition Documentation for Media-based works

-There are two fundamental facets of condition reporting for time-based media art: the physical state and the functionality of all the components/elements.
-Condition reporting for time-based media may require the expertise of more than one person.
-It is important to view, listen to, and experience the entire time-based program and report any deviations from the condition statement.
+There are two fundamental facets of condition reporting for media art: the physical state and the functionality of all the components/elements.
+Condition reporting for media art may require the expertise of more than one person.
+It is important to view, listen to, and experience the entire media program and report any deviations from the condition statement.

 Condition report layout